ibmcloudpaascommunity/cobaltiron-demo-oict/docs/index.md

     ![post-setup5](images/post-setup5.png)

-    You can run ‘souce .bashrc’ to load the new settings, and now the PowerVS instance should have internet access.
+    You can run ‘source .bashrc’ to load the new settings, and now the PowerVS instance should have internet access.
 You can try to connect to external site.
     ```
     curl google.com
     ```